Asymmetric GARCH modelling without moment conditions: Empirical Examples

+Fig. \ref{fig5} reports the corresponding results for explosive cases, again based on 1000 replications and the same sample sizes.
+The test shows satisfactory size and increasing power as the innovation distribution moves away from the null specification.
+In particular, (II) demonstrates that $\mathrm{T}_{n}^{\mathrm{D}}$ can effectively distinguish Student's $t$ innovations from misspecified stable innovations, confirming its usefulness for finite-sample diagnostic checking.

-\section{Empirical examples}
+\section{Empirical Examples}

-To showcase the merits of model (\ref{sgarch}), we analyze four individual stock return series, which are the same as those in \cite{FZ:2012,FZ:2013} for ease of comparison.
-They are the daily series of Icagen (NasdaqGM: ICGN, May 31, 2007--Feb.7, 2011), Monarch Community Bancorp (NasdaqCM: MCBF, Aug.
+In this section, we analyze four individual stock return series, which are the same as those in \cite{FZ:2012,FZ:2013} for ease of comparison.
+They are the daily series of Icagen (NasdaqGM: ICGN, May 31, 2007--Feb.
+7, 2011), Monarch Community Bancorp (NasdaqCM: MCBF, Aug.
 28, 2007 -- Feb.
 7, 2011), KV Pharmaceutical (NYSE: KV-A, Mar.
 31, 2006 -- Feb.
 7, 2011), and China MediaExpress (NasdaqGS: CCME, Mar.
 31, 2009 -- Feb.
-7, 2011) \footnote{The result of the Community Bankers Trust (AMEX: BTC) is similar to that in \cite{FZ:2013}, so we omit it here.}.
-Fig. \ref{fig6} plots the four stock return series.
+7, 2011).
+Fig. \ref{fig6} displays the four stock return series.

-We fit the sAGARCH(1,1) model \eqref{sgarch} to the data and the results are summarized in Table \ref{table5}, together with the explosivity test statistics $\mathrm{T}_{n}$, the asymmetry test statistics $\mathrm{T}_{n}^{\mathrm{S}}$, and the diagnostic checking statistics $\mathrm{T}_{n}^{\mathrm{D}}$.
-The estimated ASDs in parentheses are calculated by the universal estimator $\widehat{\Upsilon}_{*}$ in Section \ref{universal}.
-The estimation results of an asymmetric GARCH(1,1) model by the QMLE in \cite{FZ:2013} are also reported, as well as the values of the log-likelihood and of the AIC.
-The significant differences in the testing results for these two models are highlighted in bold.